GIScience/gis-training-resource-center/spanish/_sources/content/Module_5/en_qgis_module_5_public_health_ex_2.md

 > The result will be a new layer called `Joined layer`.
 Let's open the attribute table and look at the data.

-12. If everything is correct, let's make the layer permanent under `tcd_pop_2025_measles_adm2`
+2. If everything is correct, let's make the layer permanent under `tcd_pop_2025_measles_adm2`

 ### Task 6: Calculating the incidence rate

 Our district layer now includes the total population, the population under 5 and the total number of measles cases per district.
 With this information, we can calculate the incidence rate.

-13. Open the field calculator in the attribute table.
+1. Open the field calculator in the attribute table.
-    - <kbd>Right-click</kbd> on the layer and open the attribute table (or select the layer and press F6)
+    - <kbd>Right-click</kbd> on the layer and open the attribute table
     - In the tool bar of the attribute table, open the ![](/fig/qgis_3.40_open_field_calc_icon.png).
-    - A new window will open.
-This is the expression builder.
+    - A new window will open with the expression builder.
+    - Make sure to give a meaningful "Output field name" such as `measles_incidence_rate`
-14. In the expression builder, we can build and test expressions.
+2. In the expression builder, we can build and test expressions.
     - In the middle section, we can open the "Fields and values" header to show the columns of the dataset.
-Uncollapse it and <kbd>Double-Click</kbd> on "pop_sum".
-This will add the colun to the expression window on the left.
+Uncollapse it and <kbd>Double-Click</kbd> on "population_sum".
+This will add the column to the expression window on the left.
     - In the expression window
     - Enter the following expression:
     ```
-    (CASES / POP ) * 10000
+    (cases_total / population_sum ) * 10000
     ```
-% ADJUST CODE TO CORRECT LAYERS
+    - Save the layer and the changes.

 > Great, we have calculated the incidence rate in our polygon layer.
 Now, we can create a map displaying the information we gained

-% SWITCH TO EXERCISE IN MODULE 4
+### Task 7: Creating map of measles incidence rate

+In this task, we will create a map showing the measles incidence rate by district, helping to visualize where the disease burden is highest.
+We will also add an overview map displaying the population under five, providing important context for understanding the distribution of vulnerable age groups and interpreting the incidence patterns.

+#### Task 7.1: Symbology

+1. Symbology measles incidence rate
+    - Use the `tcd_pop_2025_measles_adm2`layer with the incidence rate from the previous calculation
+    - <kbd>Right-click</kbd> on the layer and open the symbology tab
+    - Select `Graduated` and `measles_incidence_rate` as the "Value"
+    - Color ramp could be `Reds`
+    - Select Mode `Equal Interval` and 5 Classes
+2. Symbology population under 5
+    - Use the `tcd_pop_2025_under_5`layer with the information of population under 5
+    - <kbd>Right-click</kbd> on the layer and open the symbology tab
+    - Select `Graduated` and `total_population_under_5` as the "Value"
+    - Color ramp could be `Turbo`
+    - Select Mode `Equal Count` and 5 Classes

+#### Task 7.2: Print Layout